-'''

 htpasswd -c /fullpath/.htpasswd username

-'''

-You will then be asked to enter a password for that user twice and that's it.
-Now look in the newly created file .htpasswd and you will see
+You will then be asked to enter a password twice and that's it.
+Now look in the newly created file .htpasswd and you will see username:encryptedpassword htpasswd /fullpath/.htpasswd otherusername once for every new user you wish to add.
+Do not include -c since it clears the file (unless you wish to do so of course).

-'''

-username: encryptedpassword

-'''